QcTL/CV/README.md

 #### **Which color palette will you use?
 Which typography?**

-To help the page look even less overcrowded and minimalist, I selected only two colors with very high contrast.
+To help the page look even less overcrowded and minimalist, and taking notes from the works of Keita Yamada, I selected only two colors with very high contrast.
 These colors are:

 ![Pallete](https://github.com/QcTL/CV/blob/main/img/ColorPalete.png?raw=true "Pallete")